TexasInstruments/edgeai-tidl-tools/README.md

 ## Python Examples

   - Run below script to validate all the python examples available in the repository.
-This script would run both Model compilation on Inference on when executed on PC
+This script would run both model-compilation and inference when executed on PC

 ```
 ./scripts/run_python_examples.sh
 ```

-  - This script would run only Inference of example models when executed on target device Like J7ES EVM.
+  - This script would run only inference of example models when executed on target device like J7ES EVM or SK.
 So this script must be first executed on PC to generate the artifacts needed for inference and then copy below folders from PC to target device before running this script on device
 ```
 ./model-artifacts
 ./models